apeunit/interchain.neueux.com/index.md

 #### Talking points of this Meeting

+* DNS for IBC
 * Map of Zones
    * Mira Storm
    * maps
 * Messaging on wallets?
-  * Sunny wants to send a message to all delegators of his validator
+   * Send a messages to all delegators of a validator
-  * This is more of an interface question—would wallets want to start supporting the memo field better?a
+   * This is more of an interface question—would wallets want to start supporting the memo field better?
+* Update on the Registry

 ## Past Meetings
 Notes and recordings of past meetings can be found here: